berkayozek/tedu-scheduler/README.md

 A scheduler application that generates possible schedules for TED University students.
 Spring-boot is used in back-end and React.JS is used in front-end.
-For the storing data, PostgresSQL is used.
+For the storing data, MySQL is used.
 For the deployment of the project, Docker is used.
 Both Frontend and Backend side has Dockerfile for building the project with Docker.
 Nginx is used for forwarding port to url and handles SSL certificate.